decred/dcrdex/README.md

 ### Prerequisites

 External wallet software is not required for most assets, just the DEX client!
-The native light wallets are simplest and best option for most users.
-But if using external wallets, they should be running and synced before staring DEX.
+The native light wallets are the simplest and best option for most users.
+But if using external wallets, they should be running and synced before starting DEX.

 Unless you use Decrediton to start DEX, you will need a web browser to open the DEX client user interface as described in the next section.